- US Online Poker

 The first states to go beyond the subscription model and sell lottery tickets online were Illinois and Georgia.
 Their sales began in March and November 2012, respectively.

 Two more states joined the parade in 2014: Minnesota in February (online sales in Minnesota have since been revoked) and Michigan online lottery in August.
-In addition to selling draw tickets, Minnesota and Michigan also sold online instant win tickets.
+In addition to selling draw tickets, there are instant games that serve as a practical substitute for online casino gaming in Michigan and Minnesota.

 A fifth state, Kentucky, launched online lottery sales in April 2016.